Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 1. Install Pandora Behaviour Engine outside of the mods folder.
 2. Add it to the tools dashboard.
-  2.a) It is highly recommended you set a custom output mod folder using `-o:{path}` in the 'Command Line' field.
+  2.a) It is highly recommended you set a custom output mod folder using `--output:{path}` in the 'Command Line' field.
   2.b) Ensure that the 'Start In' field is set to the Skyrim data directory.
 4. Run the program either manually or after adding it to the tools dashboard.
 5. Tick the patches you want and click Launch.